Oops! Common first-year mistakes and how you can avoid them

 I don't know what I'm doing

 While there are assignments that can be completed in a short time, like weekly discussion posts, large papers, take-home assignments and group projects take time.
-Plus, many of these assignments are worth 20 to 40 per cent of your grade!
+Plus, many of these assignments are worth 20 to 40 percent of your grade!
 You don't want to leave that until the week it's due.
+If you find yourself struggling with your assignments it may benefit you too take a visit to the Student Learning Centre for some help.

 4. Not talking to your professors